NDAR123909/enso-visualization/README.md

 ## About

-Built by Noah (me), undergraduate in Applied Physics at the University of Arizona.
+Built by Noah (me), an undergraduate in Applied Physics at the University of Arizona.
 Submitted to the 2026 UA Libraries Data Visualization Challenge.